Susan Kolb: Integrative medicine

 She has lectured and published articles on other topics, including 21st century medicine, spiritual medicine, environmental toxicity and the benefits of integrating science and spirituality in the practice of medical healing.
-Kolb is also the author of "The Spiritual Healer and Synthesis Medicine," a chapter in Goddess Shift: Women Leading for a Change, an anthology of the writings over forty women leaders.
-In 2011, Kolb wrote "Energy Management: A Blueprint for Optimism," which was published as a chapter in Optimism!
-Cultivating the Magic Quality that Can Extend Your Lifespan, Boost Your Energy ad make You Happy Now by Dawson Church and Stephanie Marohn.
+Kolb is also an author of an anthology and a chapter on energy management.
 Kolb has hosted the monthly Atlanta Community Group for Noetic Science since 1996.
-Noetic Science, founded by astronaut Edgar Mitchell, is an organization dedicated to the study of extended human capability, integral health and healing, and emerging world views.

 Weekly radio show

 Since 1998, Kolb has hosted a weekly radio show, The Temple of Health, on BBS Radio.
-The show is broadcast live between 12:00 – 1:00 pm EST each Saturday.
-Through interviews with authors, physicians, medical researchers and holistic practitioners, Kolb introduces a variety of medical topics related to traditional and holistic medicine, spiritual growth and fulfillment, scientific breakthroughs and various medical disorders.
-Her guests have included Dr. Bernie Seigel, Greg Braden, Dr. Andrew Weil and Dr. Amit Goswami.
+Kolb introduces a variety of medical topics related to traditional and holistic medicine, spiritual growth and fulfillment, scientific breakthroughs and various medical disorders.
+Her guests have included Dr. Bernie Siegel, Greg Braden, Dr. Andrew Weil and Dr. Amit Goswami.